Why build Virtual Reality when living

 Mark, Mike and I already began discussing a VR company.
 Aware that I couldn’t do it all myself, I needed cohorts.
 While I had doubts about the partnership, it was a combination of suppressing that intuition and a default lack-mentality from my upbringing.
 My faulty logic was based upon the sunk cost of time already invested with these two.

 The company was to bring our implementation to market.
 Others who remained in Seattle– each having already graduated– would be brought in eventually.
-At least, that was the plan.
+At least, that was on the roadmap.

 Our trio met during holiday breaks from school.
 Several conversations degraded into arguments between Mike and Mark over which one should be CEO.
-Neither had any such experience.
+Neither had relevant experience.

 Some discussions revolved around technical considerations.
 Mike was concerned about performance and wanted to streamline the kernel specification.
 Mark wanted more abstractions for maximum flexibility in scientific visualization as well as rendering in a French Impressionist style, alike.